 The result in table 4 revealed that the pupils have mastered the skill and can moved to the next level.

-The findings on the strong performance of kindergarten pupils in recognizing letter names. are consistent with previous studies emphasizing the importance of early alphabet knowledge.
+The findings on the strong performance of kindergarten pupils in recognizing letter names are consistent with previous studies emphasizing the importance of early alphabet knowledge.
 For instance, Piasta and Wagner found that letter name knowledge is one of the most consistent predictors of later reading success, especially when developed in early childhood education settings [9].
 Similarly, a study by National Early Literacy Panel (NELP) confirmed that children who are able to identify letter names and sounds at an early age are more likely to develop strong decoding and reading comprehension skills later on [10].
-These findings reinforce the positive outcomes observed among the majority of pupils in this study who demonstrated mastery in letter recognition and sounds.
+These findings reinforce the positive outcomes observed among the majority of pupils in this study who demonstrated mastery in letter and sound recognition.

 In contrast, other studies have highlighted disparities in letter-sound recognition among young learners, especially those from under-resourced environments.
 According to a study by Lonigan and Shanahan, children with limited home literacy exposure or those from low socioeconomic backgrounds often lag in phonemic awareness and sound recognition, even if they can identify letter names [11].
 This contrast supports the observation that while most pupils in the current study performed well, the few who struggled with letter sounds may be affected by external factors such as limited reading materials or support at home.